- City Officials

 - Title 24 Energy

-Indicate prescriptive compliance or provide performance calculations along with CF-1R and MF1-R forms.
+This document should be provided to reflect a prescriptive compliance or performance calculations by a registered design professional along with CF-1R and MF1-R forms.

 - Title 24 Accessibility

 The State’s Disabled Access requirements should be reflected on the site plan and floor plan.

 This document should be provided to reflect the design, analysis and calculation of a building’s or structure’s vertical and lateral systems by a licensed and registered design professional.

 This document should be provided to reflect the condition of the soil in supporting the weight of buildings or structures and the recommendations of the geotechnical engineer.